steveseguin/Companion-Ninja/README.md

 Some of these layout features are only available with Version 22 of VDO.Ninja; specifically the &layouts= parameter is available on v22.5 or newer only.

+See https://docs.vdo.ninja/advanced-settings/director-parameters/and-layouts for details and better documentation on this layout function.

 #### Commands that target remote guests as a director (available on vdo.ninja v19)

 The guest slot (1 to 99) or the guests's stream ID can be used as a target.